slalom/dataops-infra/catalog/aws/sftp-users/README.md

-# AWS Data-Lake-Users
+# AWS SFTP-Users

-`/catalog/aws/data-lake-users`
+`/catalog/aws/sftp-users`

 ## Overview

-Automates the management of users and groups in an S3 data lake.
+Automates the management of SFTP user accounts on the AWS Transfer Service.
+AWS Transfer Service provides an SFTP interface on top of existing S3 storage resources.

-* Designed to be used in combination with the `aws/data-lake` module.
+* Designed to be used in combination with the `aws/sftp` module.

 ## Requirements